ffund/ml-sys-ops/index.md

 as well as some time for project development and implementation.
 (Toward the end of the semester, the lab workload will decrease somewhat to allow more time for project work.)
 A student who is not very comfortable with computer systems may have to spend more time than the estimate above in order to do well.

 **Compute resources**: For most lab assignments and the project, students will use storage, network, and compute resources on [ChameleonCloud](https://chameleoncloud.org/), including bare metal GPU instances, virtual machines, and containers on edge devices.
 We will also use [GCP](https://cloud.google.com/gcp) for one lab assignment (coupons will be available for GCP credit; you will not need a credit card to sign up).

+**Final project**: The final project will be a group project, completed in groups of 3 or 4.
+Refer to the Project section for more details.